Congregation of the Mother of the Redeemer: History

-On April 4, 1941, Rev. Dominic Maria Trần Đình Thủ, an instructor at the Quần Phương seminary, was given permission to establish the Congregation of the Mother Co-Redemptrix in Liên Thủy hamlet, Xuân Ngọc commune, Xuân Trường district, Nam Định province, Vietnam, in the Diocese of Bùi Chu.
+On April 4, 1941, Dominic Maria Trần Đình Thủ, an instructor at the Quần Phương seminary, was given permission to establish the Congregation of the Mother Co-Redemptrix in Liên Thủy hamlet, Xuân Ngọc commune, Xuân Trường district, Nam Định province, in the Diocese of Bùi Chu.
 The congregation was officially established on February 2, 1953, with Fr.
 Dominic Maria as the superior.
 In August 1954, during the Partition of Vietnam, the congregation moved to various locations in South Vietnam, eventually settling in Thủ Đức.

 After the Fall of Saigon, Fr.
 Dominic Maria was imprisoned by the Communist authorities from June 12, 1975, to April 29, 1977, on accusations of spying for the CIA.
 Fifty-two companions were also imprisoned for shorter terms.
 Fr.
 Dominic Maria was again arrested from May 16, 1987, on charges of state subversion.
 His sentence was reduced from life imprisonment to 20 years' imprisonment, but he was released early for unclear reasons on May 18, 1993.
 The congregation's assets were seized, except for a small dormitory for seminarians in Thủ Đức.

 As of 2008, the congregation has 700 members worldwide, including 360 priests, 170 brothers, and 10 novices in Vietnam.
 As of 2009, the U.S. province includes 23 priests, 54 brothers, five novices, seven postulants, and 25 high school students.
 CRM priests serve parishes in eight states.
-As of 2012, the congregation has 500 seminarians in Ho Chi Minh City and sponsors 150 in the United States.
+As of 2012, the congregation has 500 seminarians in Vietnam and sponsors 150 in the United States.

 On April 7, 2017, the congregation was renamed to the Congregation of the Mother of the Redeemer upon the recommendation of the Congregation for the Evangelization of Peoples, due to the "theological ambiguity" of the title Co-Redemptrix.